phanithlim/chroma-mcp-server/README.md

 # Chroma MCP Server
-This project provides a FastAPI-based server for managing and querying collections of documents using ChromaDB.
-It supports various operations such as retrieving collections, fetching items, counting items, and querying documents with optional filters.
+Template for a FastAPI application that serves as a server inspector for ChromaDB, providing endpoints to interact with collections and documents.

 ## Prerequisites
-We assume you have ChromaDB in docker or host model on any Cloud provider.
+Assume that you have ChromaDB in docker or host model on any Cloud provider.
 If you don't have it, you can run it locally using Docker:

 ```bash
 docker run -v ./chroma-data:/data -p 8000:8000 chromadb/chroma